ludavid15/notes/math/_posts/2022-03-30-linearAlgebra.md

 $$AQ[:,i]=λiQ[:,i]$$

-| The Frobenius norm can by computed by the eigenvalues
-| [A] is normal if it commutes with its conjugate transpose
-| [A] is diagonalizable by a unitary matrix
-| There exists a set of eigenvectors of [A] which form an orthonormal basis for range([A])
-| [A] can be decomposed into the product of its unitary eigenvector matrices and a diagonal matrix of eigenvalues

 ### Unitary/Orthogonal Matrix

+1. [A] is unitary if it is normal and its product with its conjugate transpose equals the identity matrix
+2. The product of a unitary matrix with a vector does not change the magnitude of the vector.

 $$AA^H=A^HA=I$$

 $$\|x\|_2=\|Ax\|_2$$

-| [A] is unitary if it is normal and its product with its conjugate transpose equals the identity matrix
-| The product of a unitary matrix with a vector does not change the magnitude of the vector.

 ### Symmetric/Hermitian Matrix

+1. [A] is symmetric if it is equal to its conjugate transpose
+2. All symmetric matrices are also normal matrices
+3. Rectangular matrices are never normal matrices
+4. The eigenvalues of a symmetric (and thus normal) matrix are always real

 $$A=A^T$$

-| [A] is symmetric if it is equal to its conjugate transpose
-| All symmetric matrices are also normal matrices
-| Rectangular matrices are never normal matrices
-| The eigenvalues of a symmetric (and thus normal) matrix are always real

 ### Diagonalizable Matrix

+Properties of a Diagonalizable Matrix

+1. [A] is diagonalizable if it is similar to a diagonal matrix

 $$A=Q\Lambda Q^H$$

-| [A] is diagonalizable if it is similar to a diagonal matrix

 ### Singular Value Decomposition